jd7994/cat-carer-5000/README.md

 ##Implementation
 ![routes models](https://user-images.githubusercontent.com/100293943/173849618-379e6533-a879-46e4-89bc-db18ec6ed669.jpg)
+(Above is the implementation in progress, below is the first version of the home page, displayed for the first time)
+![First sign of life](https://user-images.githubusercontent.com/100293943/173846006-6bf44dc8-4263-4e11-8d0d-c918bd81fb90.jpg)

 Creating the code and building functionality was fairly trouble free, apart from one feature - I was keen to implement a page that allowed the user to pick form the list of foods which foods their cat liked.
 This required me to create a form with a field for each item on the food table in the database.

-![First sign of life](https://user-images.githubusercontent.com/100293943/173846006-6bf44dc8-4263-4e11-8d0d-c918bd81fb90.jpg)

-(Above is the first version of the home page, displayed for the first time)

 This proved quite tricky, shifting several 'for loops' around, and experimenting with feeding various types of data into jinja2 to get the desired response.
 Eventually it worked as intended, but I still had a problem.
 The form is instantiated when the app is launched, and if you then add a food item to it, because the route to the page expects a field for each food item in the database, the table is a field short because it doesn't update each time an item is added, only each time the app restarts.